-This autumn has been filled with cowboys and cowgirls of different breeds.
-Shifting from the overpowering noise of a NASCAR road course to a small town rodeo has tied these events in my mind.
+This autumn has been filled with cowboys and cowgirls of different sorts.
+Going from the overpowering noise of a NASCAR road course to a small town rodeo has tied these events in my mind.
 There are subtle similarities between the world of professional racing and that of rodeoing.
 Both of these nomadic traditions are, in a way, dying, but that isn't the only thing that connects them.
 Drawn to the transitory traditions of the South, I was lucky to document these eccentric sports back to back.

 Though I call myself a fan of NASCAR, I have to clarify what it is that draws me to the sport.
 I have never sat in the stands for a race, but instead have traversed the secret and dangerous canals through the speedway in the manner of photographers who cover the sport.
 It is everything surrounding the actual race that captivates me: the in-between times, the moments of respite, the trash-blown speedway after the race.

 Walking down pit road on the way to the garages, I am confronted with a dusk-lit view of everything I love, from the men and women in strange masks and patched uniforms, the crew chiefs in their swaying towers, the fleeting glimpse of cars screaming in and out of pits.
 But my mind is no longer on the race.
 The gas men look like spacemen in their silver bibs and goggles.
 Ryan Blaney's pit crew is playing country music in their stall.
 I am looking for faces, moments, small actions that remind me this is a human sport after all.

 Flurries of black rubber dust skitter over the asphalt.
 It feels like the end of something.
 The end of the world, the end of a sport, the end of a way of life.
 I feel like I've arrived at the wrong time, only to witness the dying breaths of a sport that once meant family, culture, a lineage, a lifestyle.
 I'm here to see all I can before it goes.